 including estimation of costs to complete.
 The Company recognises revenue on the basis of stage of completion in proportion of the contract costs incurred at balance sheet date, relative to the total estimated costs of the contract at completion.
 The recognition of revenue is therefore dependent on estimates in relation to total estimated costs of each such contract.

-Refer to Note No. [1](II)(e) and 31 to the Standalone Financial Statements
+Refer to Note No. [1](II)(e) and 31 to the Standalone Financial Statements.

 Principal Audit

-Our audit procedures related to the (1) identification of distinct performance obligations, (2) evaluation of the
+Our audit procedures related to the

 Procedures

-process for estimation of costs to complete (3) evaluation of implications of change orders on costs estimates of costs to complete and revenue and (4) evaluation of any variable consideration included the following, amongst others:
+(3) evaluation of implications of change orders on costs estimates of costs to complete and revenue and

-• We tested the effectiveness of controls relating to the (a) evaluation of performance obligations and identification of those that are distinct; (b) estimation of costs to complete each of the performance obligations including the contingencies in respect thereof, as work progresses and the impact thereon as a consequence of change orders; (c) the impact of change orders on the transaction price of the related contracts; and (d) evaluation of the impact of variable consideration on the transaction price.
+(b) estimation of costs to complete each of the performance obligations including the cost contingencies in respect thereof, as work progresses and the impact thereon as a consequence of change orders.

 Revenue recognition